 In other words, while you still need to pay rent, your landlord can't evict you during the emergency period.
-This period is currently 120 days, but could be extended by a further 90 days.
+No eviction notice will have any effect until 30 June 2020.

 Tips for tenants who can't afford rent because of coronavirus